RoadSage/roadsage-metrics/backend/README.md

 ## Usage

+### Database

+The app is currently configured to use a SQLite database.
+This is only for development and testing, for production this should be swapped out for a PostgreSQL database.
+The ORM we are using (Piccolo) supports both, so changing is just swapping out a config file to point to the new database.

+The configuration for the database is found in `/backend/config/database_conf.py`, and a skeleton of the configuration for PostgreSQL is commented out in the file.
+The skeleton reads the database URL from the `DATABASE_URL` enviroment variable, this is auto injected when a database is set up on hosts like Heroku or Railway.

 #### Secret Key

 The passwords are hashed and the app expects the a secret key to be stored in the APP_SECRET_KEY enviroment variable.